PascalGuehl/GigaVoxelsGigaSpace/README.md

 http://gigavoxels.inrialpes.fr/

 # Version
-Version v1.0.0 is the CUDA 5 or 6 version from july 2015.
+This is the version v1.0.0 from july 2015 which used the CUDA 5 (or 6) toolkit.